openmodelingfoundation/openmodelingfoundation.github.io/README.md

 #### Docker and docker-compose installed
 If you have Docker and docker-compose installed, you can use the Makefile in the repository to automatically serve a local copy of the site to test out any changes:

+Build and start a docker container with a hot-reloading `hugo server` that you can visit in your browser at `http://localhost:1313` via

 ```
 % make serve
 ```

-Build and start a docker container with a hot-reloading `hugo server` that you can visit in your browser at `http://localhost:1313`
+Open a hugo shell in the docker container

 ```
-make shell
+% make shell
 ```

-Open a shell into the hugo container

 #### Install hugo and yarn locally
 If you don't have docker installed and don't mind installing things in your operating system, you can do the following: